Humans produce over 300 million tonnes of plastic every year. That is equivalent to the combined weight of every person on the planet.

 Plastic is useful, though

 Admittedly, plastic is useful, and seemingly inescapable.
 It’s lightweight, durable, and can be reused almost infinitely.
-Unfortunately, reusing and recycling have not proven popular options for a large portion of the Western population.
+Unfortunately, reusing and recycling have not proven popular options for a large portion of the global population.
 On the other hand, over-consumption and the spoiling of natural resources; favourites.

 Poor waste management coupled with human neglect has resulted in a global ecological emergency.
 Remember that 150 million tonnes of plastic that’s so readily thrown away each year?
 That can take hundreds of years to decompose, clogging our oceans and covering our land.
 Our planet is fighting a battle it can’t win on its own.